dell/omnia/docs/source/OmniaInstallGuide/RHEL/InstallAITools/index.rst

-Step 5: Installing AI tools
+Step 6: Install AI tools
 ===============================

 AI (Artificial Intelligence) tools are software applications or systems that use AI technologies such as machine learning, natural language processing (NLP), computer vision, and deep learning to perform various tasks autonomously or with human interaction.
 These tools are designed to mimic human intelligence and can be used across different industries and domains for purposes such as automation, data analysis, decision-making, and more.